-Marco Polo hops are available to be purchased from multiple suppliers.
+Marco Polo hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Marco Polo Hops
+Origin and Geneology of the Marco Polo Hop

 Marco Polo is derived from Columbus.

 Flavor & Aroma Profile of Marco Polo Hops

 Marco Polo is a dual-purpose hop that can be used in all hop additions throughout the brewing process.

 Key flavors of the Marco Polo hop include lemon, gooseberry, oregano and elder flower.

 Brewing Values for Marco Polo Hops

 These are the common ranges that we've seen with Marco Polo hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.